zencart/square_payments_for_zencart/README.md

 The Square payment plugin module allows you to connect your Square account to your online store.
 You can also do refunds for online purchases directly from within the order screen in your store Admin.

-The payment gateway is operated by Square, Inc, which also offers POS card-swipe readers to handle card-present transactions you can conduct from your phone or tablet in-store or mobile.
+The payment gateway is operated by Square, Inc, which also offers POS card and chip readers to handle card-present transactions you can conduct from your phone or tablet in-store or mobile.

 - Setup is quick: start accepting credit cards in less than 5 minutes, with your existing Square account.
 - No monthly fees and no setup fees.
 - PCI Compliant.
 Customer never leaves your store!
-- Standard rates are 2.9% + $0.30 per transaction.
+- Standard rates are 2.9% + $0.30 per transaction in US/Canada, and 2.5% for UK businesses.
 - Funds are deposited in your bank account in 1-2 business days.

 ## Compatibility

-This module is compatible with Zen Cart® v1.5.4 and v1.5.5
+This module is compatible with Zen Cart® v1.5.4, v1.5.5, and v1.5.6

 This module works with PHP versions 7.2, 7.1, 7.0, 5.6, 5.5 and 5.4